-1 S.1.3.
+S.1.3.
 EVSE Units.

-- 2 S.1.3.3.
-EVSE Value of Smallest Unit Test Mode.
-EVSE shall display the electricity measured for each transaction in 0.0005 MJ or 0.0001 kWh energy units through: - (a) a continuous indication on the face of the EVSE; - 5 (b) an internal display accessible during the inspection and test of the EVSE; or - 6 (c) a display of the quantity by using controls on the device. - 7 (Added)
+S.1.3.3.
+EVSE Value of Smallest Unit Test Mode. - EVSE shall display the electricity measured for each transaction in 0.0005 MJ or 0.0001 kWh energy units through:

+- (a) a continuous indication on the face of the EVSE; - (b) an internal display accessible during the inspection and test of the EVSE;

+31 or

+(c) a display of the quantity by using controls on the device.

+33 (Added)

+S.1.3.34.
+Value Defined. ...

+35 (Amended 2020)

-- 8 S.1.3.34.
-Value Defined. ... - 9 (Amended 2020) - 10 A test display mode is permissible for the mass flow meter compressed natural gas and liquefied natural gas dispenser - applications.
-Although this option was entertained by the USNWG in 2014, further discussion would be needed to - 12 provide guidelines on how the indication must operate to comply with handbook requirements.
-When this option was - circulated in 2019 to the USNWG EVFE Subgroup, the interest was more in favor of a single higher resolution display - 14 (i.e., 0.0001 kWh).
-However, there was some concern expressed about potential rounding issues were there to be two - separate indications having different display resolution. - 16 Since the 2015 adoption of Handbook 44, Section 3.40 paragraph S.1.3.2.
-EVSE Value of Smallest Unit has specified - that the smallest unit of indicated delivery by an EVSE, and recorded delivery if the EVSE is equipped to record, shall - not be greater than 0.005 MJ or 0.001 kWh.
-It is anticipated that the community would question the cost to modify - 19 the equipment's design; however, after discussions about the possible quantity value of "d" as large as 0.1 kWh, - 20 industry indicated that the value for the unit of measurement could be inexpensively modified.
-The EVSE code has - 21 tentative status and to date no equipment has undergone the type evaluation process.
-The community anticipates there - 22 will be slight modifications to requirements and test procedures to address various generations of equipment, design - configurations, and business models in the marketplace. - 24 NCWM 2020 Interim Meeting: The Committee heard from Ms. Tina Butcher (NIST OWM) who reported that this - 25 item was submitted by NIST OWM to modify the value for "d" specified for Kilowatt-hour for EVSEs to recommend - a higher resolution for "d" that does not significantly lengthen the time to conduct the accuracy test of EVSE.
-Ms. - 27 Butcher added that it is uncertain if the item is fully developed and request it be made developing.
-Mr. Kevin Schnepp - 28 (CA) stated California has already made the change, however he supports a Developing status for this item.
-Mr. Jim - 29 Willis (NY) provided similar comments to those of Mr. Schnepp.
-Note: The NIST OWM analysis includes a - 30 recommended that the phrase "shall not be greater than" be removed. - 31 During the Committee's work session, the committee agreed that this item should be given a Developing status to - 32 allow the submitter to continue to work with the work group concerning this item. - Regional Association Comments: - 34 WWMA 2019 Annual Meeting: Mr. Clark Cooney (CA) stated his support for this item.
-The Committee agrees that - 35 the item is fully developed and should be given a Voting status. - 36 SWMA 2019 Annual Meeting: During Open Hearings, the Committee heard no comments on this item.
-After - 37 consideration of this item the Committee decided to make No Recommendation on this item. - 38 NEWMA 2019 Interim Meeting: The Committee and the body agree that this item be moved to a developing status - 39 as it has merit.
-During open hearings, Mr. Steve Timar (NY) questioned if MMQ should also be changed.
-Mr. Jim - Willis (NY) stated that moving the resolution to 1/10,000th may be a little extreme and recommends changing the - 41 resolution to 1/1000th.
-He also questions whether changing the resolution effects the time to conduct a test.
+A test display mode is permissible for the mass flow meter compressed natural gas and liquefied natural gas dispenser applications.
+Although this option was entertained by the USNWG in 2014, further discussion would be needed to provide guidelines on how the indication must operate to comply with handbook requirements.
+When this option was circulated in 2019 to the USNWG EVFE Subgroup, the interest was more in favor of a single higher resolution display (i.e., 0.0001 kWh).
+However, there was some concern expressed about potential rounding issues were there to be two separate indications having different display resolution.

+- 43 Since the 2015 adoption of NIST HB 44 Section 3.40 paragraph S.1.3.2.
+EVSE Value of Smallest Unit has specified - 44 that the smallest unit of indicated delivery by an EVSE, and recorded delivery if the EVSE is equipped to record, shall - not be greater than 0.005 MJ or 0.001 kWh.
+It is anticipated that the community would question the cost to modify - 46 the equipment's design; however, after discussions about the possible quantity value of "d" as large as 0.1 kWh, - 47 industry indicated that the value for the unit of measurement could be inexpensively modified.
+The EVSE code has

+- 1 tentative status and to date no equipment has undergone the type evaluation process.
+The community anticipates there - 2 will be slight modifications to requirements and test procedures to address various generations of equipment, design - 3 configurations, and business models in the marketplace. - 4 During the 2020 NCWM Interim Meeting open hearings the Committee heard from Ms. Tina Butcher (NIST OWM) - 5 who reported that this item was submitted by NIST OWM to modify the value for "d" specified for Kilowatt-hour for - 6 EVSEs to recommend a higher resolution for "d" that does not significantly lengthen the time to conduct the accuracy - test of EVSE.
+Ms. Butcher added that it is uncertain if the item is fully developed and request it be made developing. - 8 Mr. Kevin Schnepp (CA) stated California has already made the change, however he supports a Developing status for - 9 this item.
+Mr. Jim Willis (NY) provided similar comments to those of Mr. Schnepp. - During the Committee's work session, the committee agreed that this item should be given a Developing status to - allow the submitter to continue to work with the work group concerning this item.